 Flatwoods Salamander Headstarting Project

 The Apalachicola National Forest is considered one of two remaining population strongholds for the frosted flatwoods salamander.
 However, recent comprehensive surveys have indicated precipitous population declines and extinctions.
-In response to this alarming trend, FWRI biologists have implemented a “headstarting” program in cooperation with the US Forest Service.
+In response to this alarming trend, FWRI biologists implemented a “headstarting” program in cooperation with the US Forest Service.
 The goal of headstarting is to artificially increase the survival rate of larval salamanders in hopes of maintaining or increasing the size of local populations while their breeding habitats can be restored.
 The presence of a headstarting program also mitigates the effects of La Niña-associated winter droughts, which often results in complete reproductive failure.
-Natural survival rates of larvae are estimated to be less than 10% but headstarting methods has increased larval survival to over 80%.
+Natural survival rates of larvae are estimated to be less than 10% but headstarting methods have increased larval survival to over 80%.